-If they do not sound the same, you will need to turn the tuning peg clockwise or counterclockwise to match the pitch.
+If they do not sound the same, you will need to turn the tuning peg of the 5th string clockwise or counter-clockwise to match the pitch.

-Using your left hand, find the tuning key for the 5th string and turn the peg slightly and slowly clockwise (toward you) to lower the pitch or counter clockwise (away from you) to raise it.
+You can use your left hand to turn the tuning key for the 5th string and then reposition it at the 5th fret, or keep your left hand positioned on the guitar while reaching over with the right hand to turn the key.
+Turn the peg slightly and slowly clockwise (toward you) to lower the pitch or counter clockwise (away from you) to raise it.

-Reposition your left hand on the 6th string at the 5th fret and play both notes again.
+Reposition your left hand back to the 6th string at the 5th fret and play both notes again.
 Continue adjusting the key until it matches the sound of the note played on 6th string at the 5th fret.

-Now that the 6 and 5 strings are in tune, use the 5th string to tune the 4th string, and the 4th string to tune the 3rd string .
+Now that the 6 and 5 strings are in tune, use the 5th string to tune the 4th string in the same way as explained above.
+Then continue to use the 4th string to tune the 3rd string .

 Note: Change frets at the 3rd string to tune the 2nd string This is the one exception .